srishtimaurya23/Word_scramble_Game/statement.md

-# Project Statement

-## 1. Project Title

-**Word Scramble Challenge – A Python Command-Line Game**

-## 2. Problem Statement

-The objective of this project is to develop a simple command-line based **Word Scramble Game using Python**.

-The computer selects a word randomly from a predefined word bank and rearranges its letters.
-The player has to identify and enter the original word.
-The game provides different difficulty levels so that the player can choose words according to their level.

-The player gets **3 attempts for each word**.
-A correct answer increases the player's score by one.
-If the player is unable to guess the word within the given attempts, the correct answer is displayed.

-## 3. Scope of the Project

-The project is limited to a command-line interface.
-It includes word selection, word scrambling, user input, answer checking, attempt management, scoring, difficulty selection and replay.

-The project does not use a database or external packages.

-## 4. Target Users

-- Students learning basic Python programming.
-- Beginners who want to practise programming through a small game.
-- Users who want a simple word-based command-line game.

-## 5. Objectives

-The project is designed to practise:

-- Variables and data types
-- Lists and dictionaries
-- Strings and string operations
-- User input using `input()`
-- `if-elif-else` statements
-- `for` and `while` loops
-- Functions
-- The `random` module
-- Basic program logic and problem solving
-- Multiple Python files and modular organization

-## 6. High-Level Features

-- Easy, Medium and Hard difficulty levels
-- 5 random words per game
-- 3 attempts for each word
-- Automatic answer checking
-- Score out of 5
-- Cumulative score for multiple games
-- Replay option
-- Input validation
-- Modular project structure
-- Basic validation tests

-## 7. Functional Modules

-### Word Management
-`word_bank.py` stores the word lists for Easy, Medium and Hard levels.

-### Game Logic
-`game_logic.py` selects five random words, scrambles them, manages attempts, checks answers and calculates the score.

-### User Interaction
-`utils.py` and `input_handler.py` display menus and receive validated user input.

-### Score Management
-`score_manager.py` displays the score for a game and the final cumulative result.

-## 8. Non-Functional Requirements

-- **Usability:** simple and clear command-line interaction.
-- **Performance:** quick word selection and answer checking.
-- **Reliability:** invalid menu inputs are handled through validation.
-- **Maintainability:** functions are divided across meaningful files.
-- **Resource Efficiency:** the game uses small in-memory word lists.
-- **Portability:** it uses Python standard-library functionality.

-## 9. Working of the Program

-1. Display the welcome message.
-2. Ask the player to select a difficulty level.
-3. Select 5 random words from the selected difficulty.
-4. Scramble the letters of each word.
-5. Display the scrambled word.
-6. Allow the player 3 attempts to guess the word.
-7. Increase the score when the answer is correct.
-8. Display the score after all 5 words.
-9. Ask whether the player wants to play again.
-10. Display the cumulative result when the player exits.

-## 10. Technology Used

-**Programming Language:** Python 3

-**Module Used:** `random`

-**Interface:** Command Line Interface (CLI)

-**Version Control:** Git and GitHub
+## Project Overview
+* Project Title Word Scramble Challenge – Command Line Game in Python

+# Description of the problem

+* The aim of this project is to create a simple Word Scramble Game using Python that can be run from the command line.
+* The computer picks a word at random from a pre-defined word bank and jumbles the letters.
+The player must identify and enter the original word.
+The game has different levels of difficulty so that the player can select words according to their level.
+* The player has 3 tries per word.
+The score goes up by one every time a question is answered correctly.
+If the player fails to guess the word within the given tries, the correct answer is revealed.

+# Project Scope

+The project is restricted to the command line interface.
+It consists of word selection, word scrambling, user input, answer checking, attempt handling, scoring, difficulty selection and repeat.

+The project does not use any database or third party packages.

+# Intended Users

+Students learning basic programming in Python.

+For beginners who want to practice programming through a small game.

+Users who want a simple command-line word game.

+# Purposes

+The project is intended to practice:

+Variables & Data Types

+Lists and dictionaries.

+Strings and string manipulation

+if-elif-else statements using input() for and while loop

+Features

+Random Module

+Basic program logic and problem solving

+Several Python files and modular organization

+# High level features

+Difficulty levels Easy, Medium and Hard

+5 random words each game

+3 tries for each word

+Automatic check answer

+Rating: 5 out of 5

+The total of points scored across multiple games

+Replay Feature

+Input Verification

+Module-based project structure

+Simple validation tests.

+# Functional Units

+Management of words

+word_bank.py contains the word lists for the Easy, Medium and Hard levels.

+Game Logic game_logic.py selects 5 random words, scrambles them, manages attempts, checks answers and calculates the score.

+User Interaction Menus are displayed and validated user input is received in utils.py and input_handler.py.

+Score Management score_manager.py shows the score of a game and the final cumulative result.

+# Requirements that are not functional

+Usability: simple and clear command line interaction.

+Performance: rapid selection of words and checking of answers.

+Reliability: invalid menu options are validated.

+Maintainability: functionality is separated in meaningful files.

+Resource Efficiency: The game utilizes small in-memory word lists.

+Portability: It uses standard-library functionality in Python.

+# Program Working

+print("Welcome!")

+Pick your poison, player.

+Pick 5 random words from the chosen difficulty.

+Rearrange the characters of every expression.

+Unjumble the word.

+Player can guess the word 3 times.

+Raise the score when the answer is correct.

+Display the score after all 5 words.

+Ask the player if he wants to play again.

+Show the cumulative result when the player exits.

+# Technology Used

+Programming Language: Python 3

+Module Used: random

+Interface: Command Line Interface (CLI)